-The search resulted in the site team installing India's first Lightning Management & Alert System (LMAS) installed on an ash-dyke.
-The system is an active bipolar lightning detection system that can predict stormy or lightning conditions as far a 40km away before they happen.
-If such conditions are detected hooters and alert lights are triggered warning those in the vicinity to take shelter.
-The lightning or storm conditions can be observed through a transceiver port and the system software also allows the team to visualise the storm activity.
+The search resulted in the site team installing India's first In order to make these controls fail-safe, the Jharsuguda Lightning Management & Alert System (LMAS) installed unit has installed connector and guard sensing cables in a on an ash-dyke.
+The system is an active bipolar lightning zig-zag pattern in its conveyers.
+Any time a machine guard detection system that can predict stormy or lightning is removed, the cables trip, resulting in a stoppage of the conditions as far a 40km away before they happen.
+If conveyor and sending a signal to the control room that such conditions are detected hooters and alert lights are the operating conditions have changed and need to be triggered warning those in the vicinity to take shelter. investigated.
+We anticipate that this measure will significantly The lightning or storm conditions can be observed reduce the risk to our workforce from moving machine parts. through a transceiver port and the system software also Vehicle and driving allows the team to visualise the storm activity.